alchemistlowkey/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 How to make a GET request with JQuery Ajax
 How to make a POST request with JQuery Ajax
 How to listen/bind to DOM events
+All your files will be interpreted on Chrome (version 57.0)

 Import JQuery
 <head>